newrelic/nr1-attributory/README.md

 nr1 nerdpack:serve
 ```

-Visit [https://one.newrelic.com/?nerdpacks=local](https://one.newrelic.com/?nerdpacks=local); navigate to an application - APM (listed as Services within New Relic One), Browser or Mobile; click on the `Attribute Dictionary` option within the left navigation column, and :sparkles:
+Visit [https://one.newrelic.com/?nerdpacks=local](https://one.newrelic.com/?nerdpacks=local); navigate to an application - APM (listed as Services within New Relic One), Browser or Mobile; click on the `Attributes Dictionary` option within the left navigation column, and :sparkles:

 ## Deploying this Nerdpack